jpsank/barter-game/README.md

 Fork the repository, make changes, and send pull requests

-If you want to, you can add some items or dialog to the game.
-These are all located in the params.py file.
+You can add some items or dialog to the game, which are all located in the params.py file.
 You probably don't even have to know Python - just follow the pattern.
 I've provided comments to help you.

 ## Future Developments
 In the future, I plan to add the following features: